 The men who run a pet cemetery, and the men and women who bury their pets, become the subject of this documentary.
 We first meet Floyd McClure, a paraplegic with a dream to create a pet cemetery.
 One inspiration is the death of his collie years before; and the other is the local rendering plant, which turns animals into glue.
 He realizes his dream, only to see it fail.
 Then we visit a successful pet cemetery, run by a father and his two sons.
 One is a frustrated musician, nursing a broken heart.
 The other is joining the family business after selling insurance in Salt Lake City.
 Throughout, we also meet the people who have buried their pets.
 Written by

 Did You Know?

-Roger Ebert named this film as one of his top two films of all time.
+In 1991, Roger Ebert named this one of his top ten films of all time.
 See more

 Death is for the living and not for the dead.